mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 You will be using `ls` and `pwd` a lot in this lab and throughout the quarter so get used to them!

 **Exercises:**
+1. Write a command that prints all files and folders in the existing folders `Pictures` and `Music`.

-1. Write a command that prints all files and folders in your parent directory.
+2. Write a command that prints all files and folders in your parent directory.
-2. Write a command that prints all files and folders, including hidden ones, with detailed information, sorted in chronological order.
+3. Write a command that prints all files and folders, including hidden ones, with detailed information, sorted in chronological order.
 You may only pass in one parameter.

 touch (create a file)
 --------------------------------------